OpenFn/docs/docs/manage/platform-mgmt.md

-Searches via [Inbox](./platform-mgmt#inbox) and [Activity History](./platform-mgmt#activity) rely on `JSONB matching` and `tsvectors`, which are more powerful for traversing very large date ranges of messages or run logs but are less intuitive than string searches.
+Searches via [Inbox](./platform-mgmt#inbox) and [Activity History](./platform-mgmt#activity) rely on `JSONB matching` and `tsvector`, which are more powerful for traversing very large date ranges of messages or run logs but are less intuitive than string searches.

 The **Search Console** solves this challenge and allows the user to type the